Cesar-Isaac/Cesar-Isaac/README.md

 ## 🚀 Projects

 ### 📱 [Renva App](https://github.com/Cesar-Isaac/Renva-App.git)
-A platform connecting users with service providers.
+The application aims to simplify services for citizens.
+Users can log in and submit the service they want to be completed.
-Users can submit requests, and providers respond with offers that include price and estimated completion time.
+Their request is then displayed to service providers, who respond with offers that include the service price and estimated completion time.
 🔗 [Download APK](https://drive.google.com/file/d/1__SJHi86ekum09zTXS3LfHEiHXS2W9eK/view?usp=drivesdk)

 ---

 ### 🦷 [Dental Clinic App](https://github.com/Cesar-Isaac/Dental-Clinic-App.git)
-Flutter-based application for managing patient appointments in a dental clinic.
+Built with the Flutter framework, it aims to manage and organize patient appointments in a dental clinic.
 Helps streamline clinic workflow and scheduling.
 🔗 [Download APK](https://drive.google.com/file/d/1ihlAGr4eV4FSxSy0KiQHCbdS-dLdXNFd/view?usp=drivesdk)

 ---

 ### ✅ [To-Do App](https://github.com/Cesar-Isaac/To-Do-App.git)
-A training project to manage daily tasks with date and time scheduling.
-Similar to a notes app with simple task management features.
+Developed with the Flutter framework, its concept is similar to a daily notes application.
+It helps you organize your daily tasks according to the time and date you choose.

 ---